AnyFetch/linkedin-provider.anyfetch.com/README.md

 # Provider boilerplate
-> Visit http://cluestr.com for details about Cluestr.
+> Visit http://anyfetch.com for details about AnyFetch.

 Git clone this repo for boilerplate code on your provider.
-Read the documentation from the library on https://github.com/Papiel/cluestr-provider.
+Read the documentation from the library on https://github.com/Papiel/anyfetch-provider.

 Support: `support@papiel.fr`.